 - A single policy or joint life insurance plan?

 It might seem obvious if you are in a relationship to take out a joint policy, but this is not necessarily the best option.
 Here we have differentiated both the policies.
-So, you can have a better understanding regarding both the terms.
+So, you can have a better understanding of both the terms.

-What is Joint Life insurance policy?
+What is a Joint Life insurance policy?

-Joint life insurance policy offers the opportunity to cover oneself along with spouse under one contract.
+A joint life insurance policy offers the opportunity to cover oneself along with spouse under one contract.
 “This is a comprehensive protection plan with multiple benefits for you and your spouse.
 If either of you is not there, It ensures that the future of your family is secured.

-What is individual life insurance policy?
+What is an individual life insurance policy?

 Individual life insurance generally is underwritten by taking into account the actuarial risk of death of the one individual being insured, a one-person-one-policy type of coverage.

-The few Factors that must be considered while choosing between an individual and joint life insurance covers are:
+The few factors that must be considered while choosing between an individual and joint-life insurance covers are: